atindale/sas-batch-executor/readme.md

 ## Overview

-This application spawned from the need for analysts who use SAS to have code execute analysis code on a regular automated basis without the need to go to IT or login to the server.
+This application spawned from the need for analysts who use SAS to have code execute on a regular automated basis without the need to go to IT or login to the server.

-It does **not** replace a complex schedule of dependancies but allows very simple time based execution sequential scheduling of jobs.
+It does **not** replace a complex schedule of dependancies but allows very simple time-based sequential execution   of jobs.

 ## Grabbing this application